-Top 6 BigQuery Visualization Tools
+A Look at the Top 6 Visualization Tools for BigQuery

 Let’s begin with the good news — there are lots of data visualization services on the market.
 There are free online services, paid offline services, services for mobile devices, services for desktops, services that allow for collaborative editing of reports, services that support a combination of different data sources — everything the marketing specialist (and the budget) could wish for.
 But which service will be the best to cope with your tasks?

-How to visualize data with the help of Data Studio
+How to visualize data in Data Studio

 To start working in Google Data Studio, log in to your Google account and go to https://datastudio.google.com.